DS202-at-ISU/DS202-final-project-dream-team/README.md

   separate columns, converting data types (dates, numbers), normalizing units to millions, and removing duplicates.

-What are the variables that you will be using in the main part of the report?
-What are their ranges?
-You could include a table with variable names, a short explanation, and (very broad) summary statistics.

-- The primary variables that will be used will be consumption_category, reported_year, and value_millions.
-Some summaries and preliminary plots are provided below.
+- The primary variables that will be used will be category, which includes the type of good and/or service; reported_year, which is the year the consumer data was reported; and value, which contains the amount of money spent for a specific category and year.

 <!-- -->